 Common behavioral risks include:

-- Compensatory spending after a liquidity event
+Compensatory spending after a liquidity event

-- Overconfidence and concentration bias in investing
+Overconfidence and concentration bias in investing

 n- “Narrative fallacy” decisions based on one success story

-- Power-seeking behavior that disrupts governance
+Power-seeking behavior that disrupts governance

-3) Family dynamics and game theory problems
+3) Family dynamics and structured decision analysis problems

 Common dynamics that erode wealth include:

-- Sibling rivalry and coalition formation
+Sibling rivalry and coalition formation

-- Predatory marriage and misaligned incentives
+Predatory marriage and misaligned incentives

-- Trust backlash when one branch feels controlled
+Trust backlash when one branch feels controlled

-- Unequal competence paired with equal votes
+Unequal competence paired with equal votes

 The point is not cynicism.
 The point is design: incentives and rules must anticipate predictable conflicts.